teymour-aldridge/puzzle_engine/README.md

 ✅ Built-in test coverage and examples
 ✅ Easy to extend with other puzzles in the future
 ✅ Simple ciphers
-✅ Playable chess board with legal move generation
-✅ Text-based visualization of chess games
+✅ Playable chess board with all rules included (except for stalemate and draw due to repeated moves) ✅ Text-based visualization of chess games

 ---